-The Audit Committee, which met 6 times during fiscal year 2021, was comprised of Messrs.
-Koshkin (Chairman), Dowling and Luke until Mr. Luke retired from the Board in February 2021, at which time Mr. Cleveland joined the Audit Committee.
-When Ms. Leykum joined the Board in April 2021, she replaced Mr. Dowling on the Audit Committee for the remainder of fiscal year 2021.
+The Audit Committee, which met 6 times during fiscal year 2022, is comprised of Mr. Koshkin (Chairman), Mr. Cleveland and Ms. Leykum.
 Pursuant to its written charter, the Audit Committee assists the Board in:

-- · fulfilling its responsibility to oversee management's preparation, and the integrity, of the Company's financial statements; - · monitoring the qualifications, independence and performance of the Company's internal and independent auditors; - · monitoring the Company's compliance with legal and regulatory requirements; and - preparing the report that SEC rules require be included in the Company's annual proxy statement.
+- fulfilling its responsibility to oversee the accounting and financial reporting processes of the Company and the audits of the financial statements of the Company; - monitoring the qualifications, independence and performance of the Company's internal and independent auditors; - · monitoring the Company's compliance with legal and regulatory requirements; and - approving the reports that SEC rules require be included in the Company's annual proxy statement.

+The Audit Committee also assists the Board in reviewing periodic reports from management on cybersecurity measures, security controls and security initiatives.
 The Audit Committee's role does not provide any special assurance with regard to the Company's financial statements, nor does it involve a professional evaluation of the quality of the audits performed by the independent registered public accounting firm.